-Master of Divinity (M.Div.)
+I. MASTER OF DIVINITY (M. DIV.)

 The Master of Divinity is a three-year program (30 credits) intended primarily for persons training for ordained ministry.
 The program is designed as a process of theological, personal, and vocational formation, together with the development of professional competencies.
 It is intended to assist those who want to grow in their understanding of God and their knowledge of themselves.
 The College supports the church in its processes of vocational discernment, but ordination and employment in the church rests solely with the ecclesial authorities.